 The more people that use PCR resin, the greater the demand will be.
 This in turn drives more recycling of used plastic packaging, helping the commercial case to recycle and means that less plastic ends up in landfill, rivers or then becomes yet more plastic in the ocean.
-So by using PCR, you help the “snowball effect” of recycling.
+So by using PCR cosmetic packaging, you help the “snowball effect” of recycling.

-Many countries around the world are bringing in legislation to force the use of PCR and being a step ahead will help you to be compliant with regulations.
+Many countries around the world are bringing in legislation to force the use of post-consumer recyclate and being a step ahead will help you to be compliant with regulations.

 Using PCR adds a responsible element to your brand and shows your marketplace that you care.

 Many consumers will be prepared to pay more for products packaged in PCR packaging, making your product more valuable and potentially more profitable.